wp-plugins/social-media-widget/readme.txt

 For help, you can send an e-mail to <a href="mailto:brifreytag@gmail.com">brifreytag_at_gmail.com</a> or get ahold of me via twitter at <a href="http://www.twitter.com/brianfreytag">@brianfreytag</a>

 == Changelog ==
+1.4 - Added support for Flickr and Delicious

 1.3.1 - Quick changes to make the Readme.txt standardized.

 1.3 - Added requested support for FriendFeed